rust-lang/cargo/src/doc/src/reference/build-scripts.md

 build dependencies are not available to the package itself unless also explicitly added in the `[dependencies]` table.

+It is recommended to carefully consider each dependency you add, weighing against the impact on compile time, licensing, maintenance, etc. Cargo will attempt to reuse a dependency if it is shared between build dependencies and normal dependencies.
+However, this is not always possible, for example when cross-compiling, so keep that in consideration of the impact on compile time.

 ### Change Detection

 When rebuilding a package, Cargo does not necessarily know if the build script